 Electricity

-Repair Category 2 Notes No recent electrical testing was noted.
-Some loose and ad hoc cabling was noted both internally within the utility room and externally to outside lights.
+Repair Category 2

+Notes No recent testing was noted.

 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

 Gas

-Repair Category 1 Notes We assume the gas installation has been installed in line with relevant standards.

-Water, plumbing and bathroom fittings

 Repair Category 1

+Notes We assume the gas installation has been installed in line with relevant standards.

+Water , plumbing and bathroom fittings

+Repair Category 1

 Notes No significant defects were noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heatin ng and hot water Repair Category 1 Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
-We assume service records can be made available as appropriate.
+Heatir ng and hot water

+Repair Category 1

+Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+We assume service records can be made available.
+We note the presence of bare copper cylinder within the loft space area.
+We assume this is disconnected and disused.